dynup/kpatch/README.md

   old functions did, and whether it would be safe to atomically apply such a patch to a running kernel.

+- Patches which modify functions in vdso are not supported at the moment.
+These run in user-space and ftrace can't hook them.

 Frequently Asked Questions
 --------------------------